 |The infamous beading. | Photographer: Marilynn Spindler|

 Brides have so many more options now for buying dresses on a budget.
 Ruche, J. Crew, and BHLDN all have stunning dresses at a variety of price points, and you can get amazing deals on sale items.
 These sites are also great for bridesmaid’s dresses that don’t scream bridesmaid, and can be easily worn again.
-Our bridesmaid dresses were from J. Crew, similar to this one, and all three girls loved them and wore them to other events.
+Our bridesmaid dresses were from J. Crew, and all three girls loved them and wore them to other events.

 2. You can make a cathedral length veil for under $10.